tdoug19/ENSE_370_Lab/Lab-6/redesign.md

 - **Change Preventers** - How hard is it to change?
 - **Object-Oriented Abusers** - Breaking object-oriented programming principles.

-In fact, there is a rumor about another coffee maker coming online that contains chocolate to make Mocha beverages.
+In fact, there is a rumour about another coffee maker coming online that contains chocolate to make Mocha beverages.

 ## Requirements
 Redesign this software solution using OO design principles and any Software Patterns you think are applicable to remove these smells and make our code open to change.